cpgf/cpgf/readme.txt

 		and then load back.
 		It's based on the reflection library.

-	cpgf script binding -- a script binding engine to bind Lua (5.2 and 5.1) and Google V8 to C++.
+	cpgf script binding -- a script binding engine to bind Lua (5.2 and 5.1), Google V8 Javascript, and Python (2.7.3) to C++.
 		It's based on the reflection library.

 	cpgf callback -- a callback library to implement signal/slot or callback in C++.
 		It's the primary library for other libraries.

 	cpgf meta data collection -- a library with built-in meta data support.
 		Now there are meta data for C++ STL, OpenGL, OpenGLU, OpenGLUT,